|Did this page help you? Yes | No | Tell us about it...|

 Action.
 For more information about the API actions for Amazon EC2, see Actions in the Amazon Elastic Compute Cloud API Reference.

 If you prefer to build applications using language-specific APIs instead of submitting a request over HTTP or HTTPS, AWS provides libraries, sample code, tutorials, and other resources for software developers.
 These libraries provide basic functions that automatically take care of tasks such as cryptographically signing your requests, retrying requests, and handling error responses, so that it is easier for you to get started.
-For more information, see AWS SDKs and Tools.
+For more information about downloading the AWS SDKs, see AWS SDKs and Tools.
+For a list of available APIs for Amazon EC2, see Available APIs for Amazon EC2.

 When you sign up for AWS, you can get started with Amazon EC2 for free using the AWS Free Usage Tier.